sandiegojs/sdjs-speaker-app/Readme.md

 ### Reporting Bugs

-1. Navigate to the "issues" tab, or [click here](https://github.com/sandiegojs/sdjs-speaker-app/issues)
+1. Click the "Issues" tab, or use [this link](https://github.com/sandiegojs/sdjs-speaker-app/issues) to navigate there:

 ![issues tab screenshot](readme-images/tab_issues.png)

-2. Click on the "New issue" button
+2. Click on the "New issue" button:

 ![new issue button screenshot](readme-images/button_new-issue.png)

-3. Click on the "Get started" button to open a new bug report
+3. Click on the "Get started" button to open a new bug report:

 ![bug report get started screenshot](readme-images/button_bug-report-get-started.png)

-  - Create a title (keep it short and descriptive)
+  - Create a title (keep it short and descriptive).
-  - Fill in the template with specific information about the bug
+  - Fill in the template with specific information about the bug.

-4. Click on the gear icon next to "Labels" and select the difficulty level required to fix the bug
+4. Click on the gear icon next to "Labels" and select the difficulty level required to fix the bug:

 ![difficulty level screenshot](readme-images/labels_difficulty-level.png)

-5. Scroll to the bottom of the page and click on the "Submit new issue" button
+5. Scroll to the bottom of the page and click on the "Submit new issue" button:

 ![submit new issue screenshot](readme-images/button_submit-new-issue.png)